Breckenridge Police Department

 For a listing of our city ordinances can be found HERE.
 If you are unable to find an answer to your question, please call City Hall at (218)643-1431.

-Accepting Applications for Police Officer Eligibility List - Click Here
+Now Excepting Applications for Part Time Police Officer - Click Here

 "I Got Caught"- Breckenridge Police Department will be looking for kids who are correctly wearing their safety helmets.